Organization-ready apps

 If you want your Slack app to reach the most people, build an app that can be deployed across an Enterprise Grid organization with multiple workspaces.

-Here are some of the benefits for your users:
+Here are some of the benefits for your users, in addition to alleviating the problems with workspace-installed apps:

-• Org Admins will now be able to distribute apps easily across all workspaces.
+• Org Admins will be able to distribute apps easily across all workspaces or restrict access to certain workspaces.

 • Pre-approved apps can be automatically installed when a workspace is created.